 My work in clay investigates the symmetry and beauty of nature and the joy of the creative process.
 The work involves the close exploration of plants; their texture, symmetry and complex structures.
 Mathematical ratios in nature, and particularly Fibbonacci numbers and the Golden Mean are keen interests, and reflect in my work.
 A new series of microscopic undersea and fossil work is unfolding, and I am creating a new series of glazes to compliment this work.
 Currently, Diatoms, a type of microscopic algae are my main focus, and it is challenging and delightful to attempt to re-create these incredible forms.
-By changing the scale, I hope to show others the beauty I see in this miraculous but tiny plant life.
+By changing the scale, I hope to show others the beauty I see in this tiny, miraculous plant life.

 Thrown on the potter’s wheel, and then altered using various techniques, the pieces are formed with the concept of these vessels in mind.
 Some of the pieces are embellished with hand-built elements, or carved or impressed using rocks, coral, or other tools.
 They are then dried slowly and fired to cone 6 in an oxidation kiln.
 The carefully crafted glazes are created from scratch, and lovingly matched to each piece.

 Clay is a valuable medium for my exploration due to it’s history.
 It is a tactile, natural material which has long been used to create items of use, purpose, and wonder.
 In my recent functional work, I am references the Jomon pottery of Ancient Japan, and Greek geometric pottery.
 The glazes that I create are chosen to reflect the natural colours that are found in plants and flowers, shells and fossils.
 The work of ceramic artists Hans Coper, Joan Bruneau, and local artist Judy Weeden have been instrumental in my growth as an artist.
-The careful consideration of the photographs of Karl Blossfeldt are also visual inspirations for me.
+The careful consideration in the photographs of Karl Blossfeldt are also visual inspirations for me.